vaishnavachath/mikrobus/README.md

 * rst_gpio_nr
 * pwm_gpio_nr
 * int_gpio_nr
+Note:- Attaching the mikrobus driver automatically probes an EEPROM on the I2C bus and if the probe is succesful, the driver tries to load a manifest from the eeprom and instantiate the click devices on the mikrobus port.
 ## Instantiating a Click Device through a manifest blob

 See [manifesto tool](https://github.com/vaishnav98/manifesto/tree/mikrobus) for creating manifest blobs and instantiating clicks on the mikrobus port.